Denzil Meuli: Traditionalist ministry

 In 1987 he studied the work of Patrick Henry Omlor and his questioning of the validity of the Novus Ordo Mass using the all-English Canon, particularly the replacement of the Latin "Pro multis" ("for many") with the English "for all" in the rite of consecration.
 Omlor argued that a deviation from the earlier wording resulted in the new Mass not constituting a proper sacrifice.
 Meuli was influenced by Omlor's arguments and resumed the celebration of the Mass in Latin.
 In 1989 Denis Browne, the tenth Bishop of Auckland, made a small church available to Meuli and this became the centre of the Mount St. Mary "non-geographic" parish, Titirangi, where the "traditional Latin liturgy" is followed.
 His congregation came from all over the greater Auckland region to worship in the pre- Vatican II manner.
 Meuli published an English translation of a sermon by Don Stefano Gobbi, an Italian priest and visionary.
 He took a public lead on some moral issues.
 In 2016 Meuli retired and was succeeded as the pastor of Mt St Mary by Father Antony Sumich FSSP.

+Meuli, along with National Party MP John Banks, requested for the controversial artwork Virgin in a Condom (displayed at Te Papa in 1998) a prosecution for blasphemous libel under the Crimes Act, but the Solicitor General refused the case citing ‘the principle of freedom of expression'.